 Another nice thing about the Social Security statement is that you can go over your income history.
 Once you have the income history, then you can calculate your Lifetime Wealth Ratio.
 Let’s do that today to see how much money we have vs how much we’ve earned.
 It’s a very interesting number.

-This article was inspired by J. Money’s post at Budgets Are Sexy – Do You Know Your Lifetime Wealth Ratio?
+This post was originally written in 2015.
+I’m updating it every year to see how we’re doing.
+Hopefully, we’ll reach 100% at some point.
+Also, this was inspired by J. Money’s post at Budgets Are Sexy – Do You Know Your Lifetime Wealth Ratio?